History Behind the Four Regions of South Carolina

 History of the Lowcountry

 In 1562, French explorer Jean Ribaut settled in Port Royal and established one of the area’s first colonies.
-By the late 1690s, the Sea Islands had become a permanent settlement and in 1711, the City of Beaufort became the second oldest city in the state.
+By the late 1690s, the Sea Islands (and British Charles Town–today, Charleston) had become permanent settlements.
+In 1711, the City of Beaufort became the state’s second oldest city.
 The city was named after the Duke of Beaufort, one of South Carolina’s Lord Proprietors.

-However, between 1779 until 1781, the British Forces occupied the area around Beaufort.
-In the years that followed, there was an increase in agricultural production, allowing rice, cotton, and indigo to flourish in the area.
-As a result, Beaufort quickly became the most cultured and wealthiest town for its size, becoming famous for its sea island cotton.
+However, between 1779 and 1781, the British Forces occupied the area around Beaufort.
+In the years that followed, agricultural production increased.
+The coastal zone had the perfect environment for growing rice, cotton, and indigo.
+As a result, Beaufort quickly became the most cultured and wealthiest town for its size, famous for its sea island cotton, a rare and fine strain unique to the area.

-Through the years, this section of South Carolina was heavily dependent on plantation agriculture but was also known for its architecture.
-Lowcountry-style architectural homes were developed in the late 1700s and are still being constructed today, as they have proven to be the most efficient design against the hot, subtropical climate present in this state.
+Through the years, the South Carolina Lowcountry was heavily dependent on plantation agriculture.
+It was also known for its architecture.
+Lowcountry-style architectural homes were developed in the late 1700s and are still being constructed today.
+They have proven to be the most efficient design against the hot, subtropical climate of the outer coastal plain.
 Historically, Lowcountry buildings have been made from timber and will either have a raised first floor or have been set on pilings.
 This is done to avoid the swampy environment, hurricane flooding, or high tide levels.

-Broad hipped roofs were also a popular feature and extended over the large and deep-covered front porches that were accented by pillars or columns which made room for a shaded sitting area.
+Broad-hipped roofs were also a popular feature and extended over the large and deep-covered front porches that were accented by pillars or columns.
+It made room for a shaded sitting area.
 Additionally, large windows were used to let warm air inside the house escape during the evening.
 Today, most modern homes in the Lowcountry will feature a central breezeway that allows air to flow throughout the whole house, helping to keep cool during hot summer days.

 The City of Charleston

-The largest city in South Carolina, Charleston is one of the more popular destinations for both tourists and locals alike.
-Located in Charleston County, it lies in the center of South Carolina’s coastline and has an estimated population of around 137,566 as of 2019.
+One of the most recognizable cities in South Carolina, Charleston is a popular destination for tourists and locals alike.
+Central in Charleston County, it lies halfway along the state’s coastline. has an estimated population of around 153,000 as of 2022.
 It was founded in 1670 as Charles Town in honor of King Charles II and was located at Albemarle Point by the west bank of the Ashley River, which is now known as Charles Towne Landing.

-However, the site was relocated in 1680 to where it is presently located, and became the fifth-largest city in the country in just ten years.
-By 1793, Charleston adopted its current name along with its incorporation as a city.
-Today, Charleston is known for its history, beauty, livability, shopping, cuisine, and business-friendly nature.
+However, the site was relocated in 1680 to where the city is today.
+In just ten years, it became the fifth-largest city in colonial America.
+By 1793, Charleston adopted its current name and was incorporated as a city.
+Modern Charleston is known for its historic sites and architectural beauty.

-Charleston has plenty to offer visitors, from Spanish moss-draped trees and centuries-old mansions to cobblestone walks and various places of interest.
-It also provides a peek into the past with horse-drawn carriages, gas lamp-lit streets every night, and antebellum architecture.
+The Spanish moss-draped trees, centuries-old mansions, and cobblestone walks are part of its charm.
+Life in Charleston is a peek into the past with horse-drawn carriages roaming downtown, gas lamp-lit streets every night, and antebellum architecture.
 However, it’s certainly not stuck in the past.
-Those who only meant to visit this beautiful city end up staying there for good, thanks to its innovative restaurants, beautiful art galleries, and world-class facilities.
+Those who only meant to visit this beautiful city end up staying there for good.
+It also has a high quality of life, with a thriving arts scene, excellent schools, and a diversified job market.
+The southern cuisine makes it a culinary hotspot.
+It helps make the Lowcountry a top tourism region for the state.

 Living in the Lowcountry

-The Lowcountry is a vacationer’s paradise and is the prime destination for tennis, golf, and beach vacations, with Hilton Head being the ultimate place for relaxation and adventure.
-An early example of their fine resorts was the Hilton Head Sea Pines Plantation in the 1950s.
-Along with other longstanding seaside communities, it remains popular in the area as a great Lowcountry destination for visitors and residents alike.
+The Lowcountry is a vacationer’s paradise.
+Its many seaside resorts are a prime destination for tennis, golf, and beach vacations.
+Hilton Head is an early example of the fine resorts, with Sea Pines Plantation developed in the 1950s.
+Along with other longstanding seaside communities, it remains a popular Lowcountry destination for visitors and residents alike.

-If you’re looking for other destinations in the Lowcountry area, you can certainly visit other cities located here, such as Bluffton, Beaufort, and Port Royal.
+If you’re looking for other destinations in the Lowcountry area, visit other cities located here.
+Top choices to visit and live include Bluffton, Beaufort, and Port Royal.

-Located in the northeastern corner of South Carolina, Pee Dee is a region with an interesting name and an even more interesting history.
-Nestled along the lower portion of the Pee Dee River, this region was named after the Native Pee Dee Tribe — with approximately 200 members, they are a state-recognized tribe.
+Find this geographic region in the northeast corner.
+Pee Dee is a region with an interesting name and an even more interesting history.
+The Pee Dee River basin is named after the Native Pee Dee Tribe.
+With approximately 200 members, they are a state-recognized tribe.

 History of the Pee Dee

-The region was originally the homeland of the Pee Dee Native Americans, who previously lived in the area as a part of the South Appalachian Mississippian culture.
+The northeastern region was the homeland of the Pee Dee Native Americans, who lived here as a part of the South Appalachian Mississippian culture.
 They lived in the Pee Dee region between 1000 to 1400 years ago, but a majority of the tribe left for unknown reasons.
-However, those that remained reside in this area to this day, where the seat of the tribal government has been located in Marlboro County starting from 1976.
+However, those that remained reside in this area to this day.
+The seat of the tribal government has been located in Marlboro County starting from 1976.

 Living in the Pee Dee

-Other major cities to visit in the Pee Dee include Myrtle Beach, North Myrtle Beach, and Conway.
+Major cities of coastal Pee Dee are Myrtle Beach, North Myrtle Beach, and Conway.

 Midlands

-The Midlands is appropriately named since it consists of the middle part of the state, where the state’s capital, Columbia, is located — which also serves as the region’s main center.
+The Midlands is appropriately named since it consists of the middle part of the state.
 It may sound obvious, but this region is named as such because it is the halfway point between the Lowcountry and the Upstate.
+It’s here we leave the flat coastal zone for the sandy, rolling hills of the Piedmont region.

-This region largely coexists with the Columbia metropolitan area, including Orangeburg and Newberry counties but excluding Sumter County.
-Moreover, the central part of Orangeburg County is considered to be located in the Midlands, but the western part is considered to be under the Central Savannah River Area, while the eastern portion is part of the Lowcountry.
+The state’s capital, Columbia, is at the heart of the Midlands.
+In fact, this region largely coexists with the Columbia metropolitan area, including Orangeburg and Newberry counties but excluding Sumter County.
+Moreover, the central part of Orangeburg County is considered to be the Midlands, but the western part is considered part of the Lowcountry.

 Living in the Midlands